- Antique Diamonds

 The Transition Cut also called the “American cut,” is a short-lived bridge between the Old European Cut and the Modern Brilliant.
 The experimental cut hosted a mix of modern and antique features in the same stone.
 The cut was invented in the 1870s by a Boston cutter and possibly a Red Sox fan.
 His name was Henry Morse, not to be confused with Samuel Morse, the inventor of the Morse code systems.
 Henry told everyone that a diamond’s beauty is more valuable than the rough yield.
 His goal was to find the most flattering proportions that return maximum light from inside a diamond.
 The diamantaires before him always strived to waste as little rough as possible during cutting.
 Henry, however, decided to go against the grain and waste as much rough as necessary to achieve the most sparkle.

-A French cut diamond can be easily recognized by a rhomboid table turned 90 degrees to the diamond’s outline.
+A French-cut diamond can be easily recognized by a rhomboid table turned 90 degrees to the diamond’s outline.
 The shape is usually square but can be rectangular or even trapezoid.
-The pavilion of a French cut diamond is split into four plain facets, sometimes divided in half.
+The pavilion of a French-cut diamond is split into four plain facets, sometimes divided in half.

 A French cut has a small table created by slicing one end of a well-formed octahedral crystal, and its edges have smaller facets added for extra brilliance.

-French Cuts are primarily found in antique jewelry.
+French Cuts are a rarity because they are primarily found in antique jewelry.
 Currently, there is a very limited production, mainly from a rare type of diamond rough – the well-formed octahedral crystals.
 Unfortunately, the yield is low, which results in a higher per-carat price.
+Top jewelry houses quickly absorb the small quantities available, making sourcing French-cut diamonds on the open market nearly impossible.

 The French Cuts were extremely popular at the beginning of the 20th century during the Art Deco era featured prominently in the works of the top jewelers at the time.
 The Art Deco movement, with its emphasis on the pure geometrical forms, provided fertile ground for the wide use of French cuts in jewelry designs.

-Owing to its shape, carat-for-carat Rose Cut diamonds face up larger than any other diamond cut.
+Owing to their shape, carat-for-carat Rose Cut diamonds face up larger than any other diamond cut.
 This makes the Rose Cut an attractive purchase for those harboring a beer budget and a taste for vintage wine.

 Rose Cuts come in many shapes, although the majority are round.